fab-c14/AuthApp/README.md

 1. **Fork the repository**: Click the "Fork" button on the top right corner of this repository.

-2. **Clone the forked repository**: Clone the forked repository to your local machine using the following command:
+2. **Clone the forked repository**: Clone the forked repository to your local machine and done...